EmreDay1/NET.jl/README.md

 ### Non-Linear Onsager Relations

 Non-linear onsager relations are another type of onsager relations which are frequently seen in thermodynamical system which are not in equilibrium.
 It's difference from linear onsager is that higher order dimensions are in play in the calcuations on top of the linear relations (e.g. includes variables such as second order coupling).
 In this type of onsager relations there is only one type of Onsager relations because since this involves higher order dimensions as well the local thermal properties are a must for the calculations due to those being some of the higher properties used when a Non-linear onsager calculation is involved.
-Below is the matricie
+Below is the array

 ```julia
 mutable struct NonLinearOnsagerMatrix